Maine Coast Acupuncture

 I see patients on Oak Street in Ellsworth

-Tuesdays, Thursdays & Fridays from 8am to 6pm.
+Tuesdays & Fridays from 8am to 6pm, Thursdays from 8am to noon.

 I see patients at the Cadillac Family Health Clinic on Main Street in Bar Harbor